shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 1. Click on `Add`

-So far, users will be able to see an "Accounts linking" menu added.
-From there they can link and unlink accounts while staying inside Casa.
-The following section describes how to allow users to choose an external provider to log in to Casa and create an account in the Gluu Server (inbound identity).
+Now users will see an "Accounts linking" menu item added in their navigation where they can link and unlink their local account with pre-configured external authentication providers.

-!!!
-Note
+## Social login "enrollment"

+If you want to support inbound identity for new user enrollment, the following instructions apply.

-    When a user logs in for the first time through an external provider, a new user entry is created in the Gluu Server (AKA a local account) linked to the provider.
-A user won't be able to unlink an account until he sets a password: the plugin bundles a form that allows users to perform this action.
+When a user logs in for the first time through an external provider, a new user entry (local account) is created in the Gluu Server linked to the provider.
+A user won't be able to de-link the account they used to sign up until they either:

-## Alter the authentication flow

-These are the steps required so the Casa authentication flow does not require users to enter a username and password combination, but leverages the credentials already existing in an external provider.
+1. Set a local password: the plugin bundles a form that allows users to perform this action;
+1. Link an additional external account.

+Follow the instructions below to configure your Gluu and Casa instances to leverage existing user credentials at external providers.

 ### Add custom parameters

-Add a custom parameter for authorization requests in your Gluu Server:
+In your Gluu Server, add a custom parameter for authorization requests:

 1. In oxTrust go to `Configuration` > `JSON Configuration` > `oxAuth Configuration`